 The Decree Of 1587

-Rare is the teshuvah that lists the names of 300 rabbanim one by one.
-Yet just such a teshuvah was written by the Avnei Nezer regarding a ban against purchasing a rabbinic position (Avnei Nezer, Y.D.
+Rare is the teshuva that lists the names of 300 rabbonim one by one.
+Yet just such a teshuva was written by the Avnei Nezer, regarding a ban instituted long ago against purchasing a rabbinic position (Avnei Nezer, Y.D.
 465).

 The Rabbinic Convention

-Approximately 400 years ago, in the year 5347 (1587), the greatest Torah luminaries of the time convened to decree that “no rabbi may endeavor to acquire a rabbinic position by offering loans or gifts, or having others offer loans or gifts on his behalf.”
+Approximately four hundred years ago, in the year 5347 (1587), the greatest Torah luminaries of the time convened to institute a new cheirum.
+Together, they decreed that “no rabbi may endeavor to acquire a rabbinic position by offering loans or gifts, or having others offer loans or gifts on his behalf.”
 This decree was enacted in response to the proliferation of unqualified rabbis who had secured their positions by bribing community leaders.
-These unqualified rabbis served in place of real talmidei chachamim who would have encouraged Torah study and mitzvah observance in the community.
-Naturally, rabbis should not be appointed based on bribes proffered.
-Indeed, the Shulchan Aruch rules: “If a judge was appointed through silver or gold [i.e., bribes], it is forbidden to bring a case before him.
-Furthermore, it is a mitzvah to disgrace him” (Choshen Mishpat 8).
+These unqualified rabbis served in place of the real talmidei chachomim, who would otherwise have served to encourage Torah study and mitzvah observance in the community.
+This practice directly contradicts the halacha in Shulchan Aruch, “If a judge was appointed through silver or gold (bribes), it is forbidden to bring a case before him.
+Furthermore, it is a mitzvah to disgrace him” (Shulchan Aruch, C.M.
+8).

-Thus, the greatest leaders of Ashkenazic Jewry signed a decree against this practice with the penalty of cherem attached to it.
-Among the signatories were Rabbi Mordechai Yaffe (author of Levush), Rabbi Shlomo Luria (the Maharshal), Rabbi Yehoshua Polk (author of Sma), Rabbi Meir of Lublin (the Maharam), Rabbi Shmuel Eliezer Aidles (the Maharsha), and Rabbi Yeshaya Horowitz (author of Shnei Luchos HaBris).
+The convention of Torah leaders decreed that anyone who would violate this new enactment would be placed in cheirum.
+The greatest leaders of Ashkenazic Jewry signed the decree, including Rabbi Mordechai Yaffe (author of Levush), Rabbi Shlomo Luria (the Maharshal), Rabbi Yehoshua Polk (author of Sma), Rabbi Meir of Lublin (the Maharam), Rabbi Shmuel Eliezer Aidles (the Maharsha), and Rabbi Yeshaya Horowitz (author of Shnei Luchos HaBris).

 Until the Urim V’Tumim

-The enactment was to be binding “for all generations to come until the kohen will stand wearing the Urim V’Tumim.”
-Nevertheless, about 300 years later, in the year 5665 (1905), it became necessary to reaffirm it since it had been neglected.
-On the new decree were hundreds of signatures of rabbinic greats in Poland, including the Avnei Nezer, the Imrei Emes of Gur, and the Yismach Yisroel of Alexander.
-In a teshuvah discussing the decree, the Avnei Nezer lists all these rabbanim by name – presumably to strengthen the observance of the decree.
+The enactment was to be binding “for all generations to come, until the Kohen will stand wearing the Urim V’Tumim.”
+Nevertheless, about 300 years later, in the year 5665 (1905), it became necessary to strengthen this decree, which had fallen into disuse.
+An edict was once again issued forbidding the purchase of rabbinic positions.
+Hundreds of leaders of Polish Jewry signed the new decree, including the Avnei Nezer, the Imrei Emes of Gur, and the Yismach Yisroel of Alexander.
+In a teshuva discussing the decree, the Avnei Nezer lists all these rabbonim by name – presumably to strengthen the observance of the decree.

 Dismissing a Rav

-The Avnei Nezer was asked what should be done with capable and qualified rabbanim who were appointed to their positions in exchange for money or favors in violation of the original enactment.
-Should they be dismissed from their positions even though they are qualified?
-The Avnei Nezer responded that since the decree had almost been forgotten, these rabbanim should be allowed to keep their posts.
-However, communities should take strict measures to ensure this does not happen again, he said.
+The Avnei Nezer was asked what should be done with capable and qualified rabbonim who were appointed to their positions in exchange for money or favors in violation of the enactment.
+Should they be dismissed from their positions, even though they are qualified?
+The Avnei Nezer responded that since the decree had almost been forgotten, these rabbonim should be allowed to keep their posts.
+However, communities should take strict measures to ensure that this does not happen again.

 Kohen Gadol Appointed Through Bribes